 Effective fall prevention not only preserves independence and quality of life, it can reduce the demand on our healthcare system.
 Care given to injuries from falls, include hospitalizations, rehabilitation and assistive equipment, as well as for residential care and home care.

 Seniors are most at risk for serious injuries as a result of changes that occur during the aging process (ex. decreased vision, diminished reflexes, reduced muscular strength and mass, and decreased bone density).
 Inability to regain balance is the number one reason why most falls occur.

 Seniors who have a fear of falling, will limit their activities because of their concerns.

 Fear of falling may lead some older adults to avoid physical and social activities, potentially leading to loss of confidence, dependency, social isolation, and an overall decrease in their quality of life, and an increase in their risk of falling.

 Increased Risk Factors:

 The risk of falling increases with the number of medications used.
 Social factors that can lead to an increased risk of falling include: living alone, social isolation, poor family support, lack of transportation, language barriers, lack of education, financial strain, poor living conditions, and illiteracy.

-These and many more hazards can be identified in each area of your home and preventative actions can be taken by following the Safely at Home guide provided for free at each of our Yurek locations.
+These and many more hazards can be identified in each area of your home and preventative actions can be taken by following the Safely at Home guide provided for free at Yurek Pharmacy & Home Healthcare, 555 Wellington Rd, South, London.